abravalheri/ini2toml/README.rst

 Automatically translates |ini_cfg|_ files into TOML_

-.. warning:: This project is under development and currently in the "design stage", which means that the contents of this document should be taken simply as a wish-list_, and as a project description.
+.. warning:: This project is **experimental** and under development (so by no means production-ready).
+   Issue reports and contributions are very welcome.

 Description
 ===========